-Though often labeled among the top 10 gardens of the world, this remarkable place remains one of the great mostly undiscovered garden treasures of the Hudson Valley.
+Though often labeled among the top 10 gardens of the world.
+This remarkable place remains one of the great mostly undiscovered garden treasures of the Hudson Valley.
 Gardens and nature vignettes are set around a 40-acre glacial lake, ideal for a 90 minute stroll.
-You’ll see garden rooms created by massive boulders, the aged beauty of the stone stairs and arches, and the stirring sight of mists, the Air Stream and the Fountain Jet.
+You'll see garden rooms created by massive boulders and the aged beauty of the stone stairs and arches.
+Plus the stirring sight of mists, the Air Stream and the Fountain Jet.
 It’s an expansive place, but manages to be intimate (and rich with steal-me ideas) all at once.
 More information here.

 Casa del Herrero, Montecito, CA

-A masterpiece (and hidden gem) set above the Pacific near Santa Barbara, CA. The sweeping gardens merge Moorish and Mediterranean influences with whitewashed stone walled open-air rooms, mesmerizing Moorish-style tiled fountains and glazed tiles framed by romantic archways.
-Citrus orchards, perennial borders, a dominant axial vista, and a cactus garden too, all enclosed by tall stands of eucalyptus intermixed with palm trees.
+A masterpiece (and hidden gem) set above the Pacific near Santa Barbara, CA. The sweeping gardens merge Moorish and Mediterranean influences with whitewashed stone walled open-air rooms.
+Plus, mesmerizing Moorish-style tiled fountains and glazed tiles framed by romantic archways.
+Citrus orchards, perennial borders, a dominant axial vista, and a cactus garden too.
+These are all enclosed by tall stands of eucalyptus intermixed with palm trees.
 If you’re already heading to Lotusland, this is less than 2 miles away!
 More information here.

 Dunn Gardens, Seattle, WA